pcmichaud/micro/source/cons_en.rst

 Given three baskets A, B, C such that :math:`A\succ B`, :math:`B \succ C`, then if transitivity holds he also prefers A to C (:math:`A \succ C`).

 This assumption appears logical.
-But it sometimes fail.
+But it sometimes fails.
 In particular when uncertainty is present.
 Yet, we will keep it as it is very important for what follows.

 *Non-satiation*

-In its simplest form, this assumptions implies that
+In its simplest form, this assumption implies that

--  If A has the same quantity of each good as basket B, but stricly more of one good, then :math:`A \succ B`.
+-  If A has the same quantity of each good as basket B, but strictly more of one good, then :math:`A \succ B`.

 -  Weaker version (:math:`A \succeq B`,indifference or preference) is reasonable.

--  Putting labels on goods so non-satiation makes sense: goods are typically labelled as desirable (air quality instead of pollution).
+-  Putting labels on goods so non-satiation makes sense: goods are typically labeled as desirable (air quality instead of pollution).

-It is  not practical to use wishlists to model behavior.
+It is  not practical to use wish lists to model behavior.
 For example, how do we predict how consumers react to price changes using a wish list?
-We will want to get closer to marginal analaysis to make this more practical.
+We will want to get closer to marginal analysis to make this more practical.

 Finally, it is important to note that preferences are very different across consumers.  `Falk et al. (2018) <https://academic.oup.com/qje/article/133/4/1645/5025666>`_ have analyzed this heterogeneity in 76 countries.